s9w/font_compare/README.md

 In the **overview** mode you can quickly compare all available fonts.
 The green/red square is an indicator for the AA mode.
 Since there is a global AA toggle it will always stay red (off) for bitmap fonts.
 The checkboxes select fonts to be compared in more detail in the second mode.

-When **comparing**, the code sample is bigger and there is a wider range of font sizes to chose from.
+When **comparing**, the code sample is bigger and there is a wider range of sizes to chose from.
 Size and rendering mode are set for each font individually.
 There's always just one sample rendered with the font that's currently selected.
-Activating different fonts is done by hovering over them.
-Tthere's also a 2x zoom option for close inspection or people with really high dpi screens.
+Switching between fonts can be done either by hovering over the name or using the keyboard hotkeys (1-9).
+There's also a 2x zoom option for close inspection or people with really high dpi screens.
 The zoom is filterless without interpolation (1 pixel to 4 pixel).

 The capturing process is automated so requests for fonts or changes to the code sample are welcome.